AlgoMaster Logo

 Understanding the Problem

-So the real question is: for each day, what's the cheapest price we've seen on any previous day?
-If we know that, the profit from selling on that day is simply the current price minus the cheapest previous price.
-The answer is the maximum of all such profits.
+A more useful framing: for each day, what is the cheapest price on any earlier day?
+Selling on that day earns the current price minus that cheapest earlier price, and the answer is the maximum of these values across all days.

 Key Constraints: